jmsbutcher/A-demon-in-conways-game-of-life/README.md

-# A Demon in Conway's Game of life
+# A Demon in Conway's Game of Life

 ### Conway's Game of Life as an Environment for an Artificial Intelligence

 Life's evolution has run without interference... until now.

-An intelligent agent lives within the game, moving around and turning cells on or off --- causing chaos, or perhaps some order!
+An intelligent agent lives within the game, moving around and flipping cells --- causing chaos, or perhaps some order!

 The agent has a "brain," a neural network that learns via reinforcement learning.
 It "sees" the state of cells in the environment within its visual field.
-This information is fed as input into the neural net, which then outputs an action to take: move, flip, or wait.
+This information is fed as input into the neural net, which then outputs an action: move, flip, or wait.

+Depending on the reward scheme you choose, the agent learns to accomplish different things: maximize life, minimize life, or create definite shapes.

+As of right now, this project is meant for experimenting and playing around with how Conway's Game of Life works with or without interference

+The next stage of development for this project will be to make the AI system customizeable.
+Experiment with different parameters for the neural network (more layers, less neurons per layer, convolutional instead of linear, and so on) and see how it affects the agent's behavior.
+The goal for this project is to become a sort of studio for developing and testing AI systems.

 ## Prerequisites: